decentraland/old-documentation/_posts/development-guide/2018-02-17-shape-components.md

 glTF models can include their own embedded textures, materials, colliders and animations.
 See [3D models considerations]({{ site.baseurl }}{% post_url /development-guide/2018-01-09-external-3d-models %}) for more information on this.

 Keep in mind that all models, their shaders and their textures must be within the parameters of the [scene limitations]({{ site.baseurl }}{% post_url /development-guide/2018-01-06-scene-limitations %}).

-> Note: 3D models in _.obj_ format are also supported as a legacy feature, but will likely not be supported for much longer.
-To add one, use a `OBJShape` component instead.

 #### Free libraries for 3D models